johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 An endpoint might have a preference for algorithms, such as preferring "standard" algorithms over "insecure" ones.
-Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest` or `Want-Content-Digest` (see {{want-fields}}) or by sending multiple representation-data-digest values from which the receiver chooses.
+Transition from weak algorithms is supported by negotiation of digest-algorithm using `Want-Digest` or `Want-Content-Chymify` (see {{want-fields}}) or by sending multiple representation-data-digest values from which the receiver chooses.
 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}}).

 While algorithm agility allows the migration to stronger algorithms it does not prevent the use of weaker algorithms.
 Digest fields do not provide any mitigiations for downgrade or substitution attacks (see Section 1 of {{?RFC6211}}) of the digest-algorithm.
 To protect against such attacks, endpoints could restrict their set of supported algorithms to stronger ones and protect the fields value by using TLS and/or digital signatures.